Your students will love creating this branches of government mobile! They can make it when studying branches of state or federal government.

 - 12 paper clips

-- 3 medium-sized shapes for the positions (I used trapezoids)
+- 3 medium-sized shapes for the positions (trapezoids)

-- 6 small shapes for the duties (I used squares)
+- 6 small shapes for the duties (squares)

 - paper punch

-Have students punch three equally spaced holes near the edge of the paper plate.
-In addition, they should punch one hole at the top and one hole at the bottom of each large piece, one hole at the top and two holes at the bottom of each medium-sized piece, and one hole at the top of each small piece.
+The students punched three equally spaced holes near the edge of the paper plate.
+In addition, they punched one hole at the top and one hole at the bottom of each large piece, one hole at the top and two holes at the bottom of each medium-sized piece, and one hole at the top of each small piece.

-Now they can cut and paste (or write) the names of the branches, positions, and duties on the pieces.
+Now they cut and pasted the names of the branches, positions, and duties on the pieces.

-Using paper clips to attach the pieces is easier than using string.
-This way, students can easily correct their errors.
-Just slip the piece off of the paper clip and rearrange.
+Since tying was difficult for some students, Ms. Sneed asked them to attach the pieces with paper clips.
+This way, students could easily correct their errors too.
+They just slipped the piece off of the paper clip and rearranged.

-Finally, tie a piece of string to each hole in the paper plate and tie together at the top.
-There it is: a fun and easy branches of government craft.
+Finally, they tied a piece of string to each hole in the paper plate and tied them together at the top.